italian greyhound marylebone

 delamina marylebone

 Delamina in Marylebone Village specialises in Eastern Mediterranean dishes.
 Owned by husband-and-wife team Limor and Amir, the menu draws on Limor’s childhood in Tel Aviv, as well as family roots in Russia and Iran.
-Sizzling small plates fly out of the kitchen, piled high with house shawarma with dates and pine kernels, seared tuna with roasted hazelnuts and chargrilled chicken with ras el hanout with roasted sweet potato puree.
+Sizzling small plates fly out of the kitchen, piled high with house beef shawarma with dates and pine kernels, seared tuna with toasted sesame and chargrilled chicken with ras el hanout with roasted sweet potato puree.
 Pistachio interiors and trailing greenery create a soothing ambience or pitch up outside on Marylebone Lane on a warm summer’s day.

 56-58 Marylebone Lane, Marylebone, W1U 2NX, visit delaminakitchen.co.uk